* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 4 pieces of bagel on a wire rack after being softened using 4 different methods

-The following day, I tested four different methods of softening the bagels to see which one worked best.
+The following day, I tested five different methods of softening the bagels to see which one worked best.
+I tested softening the bagels:

-• In the microwave (a bit chewy)
+• In the microwave: Bagel was a bit chewy.

-• In a toaster (quick but ineffective)
+• In a toaster: Quick but ineffective.

-Tip: the easiest way to soften bagels is by dipping them in something!
+The quickest and easiest way to soften bagels is by dipping them in something!
 Hot soup is perfect for this.

 Softening stale bagels in the microwave

-2. Cover with a damp paper towel.
+1. Cover the bagel with a damp paper towel.

-3. Microwave in 10-second intervals until warm and soft.
+2. Microwave in 10-second intervals until warm and soft.

-4. Eat immediately.
+3. Eat immediately.

 If you don’t have a damp paper towel, spritz the outside of the bagel until it’s pretty moist.
 Or put a glass of water in the microwave next to the bagel.

-If you want a little bit of crunch, pop the bagel into the toaster for a minute after microwaving.
+Results: I like this method for a quick snack or breakfast, but it’s not perfect.
+While the bagel definitely got softer, it came out kind of chewy.
+If you want a little bit of crunch, pop the bagel into the toaster for 30 seconds after microwaving.

 Softening stale bagels in the oven